-“OneCoin” was promoted as a cryptocurrency, that was based in Bulgaria.
+“OneCoin” (website url doesn’t exist due to it’s shut down) was promoted as a cryptocurrency, that was based in Bulgaria.
 However, it operated two offshore companies listed in Dubai, UAE, and Belize as “OneCoin Ltd”, and “OneLife Network Ltd” respectively.
 OneCoin was founded in 2014 by Ruja Ignatova, a Bulgarian national, and Sebastian Greenwood.
 Two years prior, Ignatova was found guilty of fraud and was sentenced to 14 months in prison (but the sentence was suspended entirely).

 Since 2017, it is said that she’s on the run from law enforcement, largely due to her involvement with “OneCoin”.
 Early last year, Greenwood was extradited from Thailand to the United States, to face related charges involving “OneCoin”.
 Aside from the founders, a group of co-conspirators are currently facing charges for their role in the “OneCoin” scheme.